mhrrt/mhrrt.github.io/cm9jnurwf000e09l8a9df1axn.md

 }
 ```

-Thas’s how you can make you wrapper usable across multiple apps.
+That’s how you can make you wrapper usable across multiple apps.

 *Originally published at* [*https://mhrrt.github.io*](https://mhrrt.github.io/SwiftPackageLanguageTranslation/)*.*